ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Returned value**

-- 1, if the token is present in the haystack.
-- 0, if token is not present.
-- null, if the token is ill-formed.
+- 1, if the token is present in the haystack, 0 if the token is not present, otherwise [`null`](../data-types/nullable.md) if the token is ill-formed.
+[UInt8](../data-types/int-uint.md).

 **Implementation details**